sebas642/the-ray-tracer-challenge-rust/README.md

 A partial implementation of [The Ray Tracer Challenge](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/) book using Rust.
 This is a side project to learn the Rust programming language.

 Debug mode is extremely slow.
-Sample apps should be executed in release mode which is much faster.
+Sample apps should be executed in release mode.

 ## Chapters